nicoware-dev/hivefi-v2/eliza/packages/plugin-hivefi/src/analytics/defillama/docs/defillama.md

 Show me Aave's TVL on Optimism
 Get Curve's TVL on Ethereum
 How much TVL does Uniswap have on Polygon?
+What's the TVL of Beefy on Polygon?
 ```

 **Example Response:**
 ```
-Uniswap TVL on Arbitrum: $820.5M
+Uniswap Protocol TVL on Arbitrum: $820.5M (20.0% of total TVL) 24h Change: +1.2%
+7d Change: +3.5%

+Total Protocol TVL (all chains): $4.1B
 ```

 ### 6. Top Protocols by Chain (`TOP_PROTOCOLS_CHAIN`)